-We have independently and under no duress reviewed the applicable principles, contracts, financial reports, relating to the Bank's activities and products offered by Al Baraka Islamic Bank during the period from January 1st until the end of December 2022.
-We have done the necessary reviewing to express an opinion as to whether the Bank has complied with the provisions and principles of Islamic Sharia as well as the Fatwa, resolutions and guidelines that we have issued within this period, in addition to reviewing the report issued by IESCA "PWC" and approving the observations included in it.
+We have independently and under no duress reviewed the applicable principles, contracts, financial reports, relating to the Bank's activities and products offered by Al Baraka Islamic Bank during the period from January 1st until the end of December 2023.
+We have done the necessary reviewing to express an opinion as to whether the Bank has complied with the provisions and principles of Islamic Sharia as well as the Fatwa, resolutions and guidelines that we have issued within this period, in addition to reviewing the report issued by IESCA "PwC".

 We also have monitored the procedures of the Bank on the basis of testing each type of transactions, either directly or through the Sharia Officer or the Sharia Auditor.
-This was achieved through convening 4 meetings of SSB and reviewing: ("118" documents), (audits on "1794" executed transactions), (Sharia training program for staff, trainees), ("482" new advertisement and promotional material).
+This was achieved through convening 4 meetings of SSB and reviewing: ("137" documents), (audits on "1686" executed transactions), (Sharia training program for staff, trainees), ("738" new advertisement and promotional material).